 (b) to keep the child in attendance at the court until he or she is permitted to leave by the court or an authorised person.

+(1a) This section applies in any proceedings —

+(a) for an offence against section 9(2) in respect of a child who has not complied with section 11I; and

+(b) for an offence against section 38.

 (2) A person to whom a notice is given under subsection (1) must comply with the notice.

 Penalty: $500.